When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Dobsonians are not useful for taking photos of night sky objects.
 But the positive of this is that (provided you’re not wanting to take photos) with a Dobsonian…there’s no need to spend all that time having to align the mount with the celestial north or south pole (depending on which part of the world you are observing from).

-a Dobsonian vs Newtonian telescope
+Dobsonian Pros and Cons vs Newtonian telescope

 The obvious difference between Dobsonian and Newtonian telescopes is the mount.
 In appearance one looks like a cannon base whereas the other is seated upon a tripod.